 Thank you for your interest in the Emergency Medicine Residency Program at Emory University School of Medicine.

-We choose residents based on a strong medical school performance with an emphasis on the clinical years.
+We select residents based on a strong medical school performance with an emphasis on the clinical years.
 Letters of recommendation, impressions from the interview, and medical school records are the primary determinants of rank level.
 We look for a diverse group of well-rounded individuals who will enjoy the challenges and rewards of caring for critically ill patients in a high-volume, inner-city, university-based academic center.
 A sense of humor, desire to learn, and an ability to work well with others are traits which are valued highly.